Skip to content

 Browser Automation

-Having this reference ensures the agent knows its full capability set.
-Without it, the agent might not realize it can automate browser interactions or run background commands.
+Without this, the agent might not know it can automate browser interactions or run background commands.

 >8. context-hygiene.md - Maintenance Protocols